-If you take a closer look at a Shopify subscription plans, then you will find that Shopify does not categorize its plans based on the amount of traffic or bandwidth of the hosting your Shopify store is using.
+If you take a closer look at Shopify subscription plans, then you will find that Shopify does not categorize its plans based on the amount of traffic or bandwidth of the hosting your Shopify store is using.

-This clearly means that there is no cap or limit on the amount of traffic that you drive on your Shopify store, no matter which shopify pricing plans you are using.
+This means that there is no cap or limit on the amount of traffic that you drive on your Shopify store, no matter which Shopify pricing plans you are using.
 So, in the $29 USD/month Shopify basic plan also you can freely generate a good amount of traffic based on your needs.

 Scaling And Growing WordPress WooCommerce Store: